zacx-z/jDirector/README.md

 ## jDirector

-jDirector is a simple and lightweight framework for animation and timing written in JavaScript, providing a jQuery-like interface.
+jDirector is a simple and extensible framework for animation and timing written in JavaScript, providing a jQuery-like interface.

 An experimental library on functional programming and simulating coroutine.